atharvbyadav/GhostPath/README.md

 GhostPath is your **silent recon companion** — a **powerful, passive reconnaissance toolkit** that unearths forgotten traces of a target domain without making a sound.

-Designed for **ethical hackers, bug bounty hunters, and red teams**, GhostPath reveals historical URLs, forgotten subdomains, and digital footprints using only **open-source intelligence (OSINT)** techniques — **no API keys required, no noise generated**.
+Designed for **ethical hackers, bug bounty hunters and red teams**, GhostPath reveals historical URLs, forgotten subdomains and digital footprints using only **open-source intelligence (OSINT)** techniques — **no API keys required, no noise generated**.

-Lightweight, fast, and modular, GhostPath helps you map your target’s web shadow — all with just a single command.
+Lightweight, fast and modular, GhostPath helps you map your target’s web shadow — all with just a single command.

 ---